gittool/Mimir/vscode-extension/README.md

 - **Selective Indexing**: Choose which folders to index with custom patterns
 - **Docker-Aware Paths**: Seamless path translation for containerized environments
 - **Embedding Generation**: Automatic vector embeddings for semantic code search
+- **Real-time Progress**: Live indexing status with file-by-file progress tracking

+### 📊 Node Manager - Knowledge Graph Explorer

+- **Browse All Nodes**: View and manage memories, todos, concepts, and other graph nodes
+- **Vector Search**: Semantic search across your entire knowledge graph
+- **Node Details**: Inspect properties, edges, and relationships
+- **Embedding Management**: Generate or regenerate embeddings for any node
+- **Export Nodes**: Download nodes as JSON for backup or analysis
+- **Edge Visualization**: See how nodes connect in your knowledge graph

 ## 📋 Requirements